University Animal Care Committee Standard Operating Procedure

 Date Issued: May 21, 2015

-Revision: 2
+Revision: 3

 Location: Queen鈥檚 University

-Responsibility: Principal Investigators (PI), Research Staff, Veterinary Staff
+Responsibility: Principal Investigators, Research Staff, Veterinary Staff

-Purpose: The purpose of this Standard Operating Procedure (SOP) is to describe commonly- used manual restraint techniques for rats.
+Purpose: The purpose of this Standard Operating Procedure (SOP) is to describe commonly used manual restraint techniques for rats.

 Abbreviations:

-subcutaneous SC, intravenous IV, intraperitoneal IP, intramuscular IM, per os PO
+Animal Care Services ACS, Principal Investigator PI, subcutaneous SC, intravenous IV, intraperitoneal IP, intramuscular IM, per os PO, per rectum PR

 2. Materials: